eulersson/taconez/README.md

 eulersson@macbook:~/Devel/anesowa/sound-detector $ docker build -t anesowa/sound-detector:1.0.0 .
 eulersson@macbook:~/Devel/anesowa/sound-detector $ docker run --rm -it \
   -e PULSE_SERVER=host.docker.internal \
+  -v $HOME/.config/pulse/cookie:/root/.config/pulse/cookie \
   -v $HOME/Devel/anesowa/microphone-sample.wav:/sample.wav \
   anesowa/sound-detector:1.0.0 paplay /sample.wav

+# NOTE: The host.docker.internal would not resolve in the Raspberry Pi, for that you
+# would need to pass the flag `--add-host="host.docker.internal:host-gateway"`
 ```

 You should have heard some sound coming from the container to the Raspberry Pi and then